 Anybody who clicks an upload link will see one of the two screens below.
 If you specified specific recipients, the person uploading files will see the screen on the left and the email address field will be grayed-out.
 If you selected the “Get Link” option, anybody who clicks the link will see the screen on the right.

 Either way, the user will be required to enter their name; the company field is optional.

 The next screen allows the user to upload files to the shared folder.
-Users can upload 500 files per session, and each file can be up to 25 GB in size (or plan limit, whichever is smaller) but subject to the browser's inherit upload limits (e.g. IE11 has a 4GB upload limitation).
+Users can upload 500 files per session, and each file can be up to 25 GB in size (or plan limit, whichever is smaller) but subject to the browser's inherent upload limits (e.g. IE11 has a 4GB upload limitation).

 Once the user clicks “send”, uploaded files will appear in the linked folder.
 Each file will include a note which contains the following information: